jhzgjhzg/BiliBili-UP-Auxiliary-System/README.md

 # BiliBili-UP-Auxiliary-System

 # Introduction
-Assist users in recording and analyzing live-streaming data for video data prediction.\
+Assist Bilibili users in recording and analyzing live streaming data and video data.\
 This module implements the following functions:
 - Monitor the data of the live broadcast room.
 - Analyze and process live-streaming room data, generate various analysis graphs, and provide suggestions for